Author: Gayatri Deka

 Bharatanatyam thrived within the Devadasi tradition, with dancers passing down the art form through generations.
 The dance was not only a form of worship but also a means of storytelling, narrating mythological tales and folklore to the community.
 The Devadasis were revered for their artistic skills and their ability to convey intricate narratives through their performances.

-British Colonization and the Decline:
+British Colonisation and the Decline:

 The colonial era brought significant changes to the cultural landscape of India, and Bharatanatyam faced challenges during this period.
-The Devadasi system was stigmatized, leading to the decline of the dance form.
+The Devadasi system was stigmatised, leading to the decline of the dance form.
 However, its resilience and the passion of those dedicated to preserving this art form ensured its survival.

 Revival and Rejuvenation: